imh/imh.github.io/_posts/2017-04-12-implenting-do-notation-in-python.md

 **disclaimer:** *This is all a really bad idea, but it was pretty fun to do.
 Hopefully I can teach people how to do equally horrible-yet-fun things.
 You should not actually use the decorator I built.*

+If you just want to see it in action, go to https://github.com/imh/python_do_notation.

 Monads are a really useful as an abstraction, and a nice clean syntax goes a long way in making them pain-free to use.
 In Haskell, that's `do` notation.
 Scala has a similar `for` notation.